 When asked about wiggle room for tax increases to pay for incentives, Mayor Kincannon responded “no.” Navigating these tough economic challenges will be an important task for members of the Climate Council.

 SACE will continue to engage in this work as part of the Climate Council with community partners.
-The next convening of the Mayor’s Climate Council will occur October with the energy and building technical working group.
-Watch for a follow up from us summarizing the outcomes of that and future meetings.
+The next convening of the Mayor’s Climate Council will occur in October with the energy and building technical working group.
+Watch for a follow-up from us summarizing the outcomes of that and future meetings.